screetsec/TheFatRat/README.md

 ![Banner](https://user-images.githubusercontent.com/17976841/65820028-6ae17e00-e24e-11e9-894f-35836481cc2c.png)

-**TheFatRat** is an exploiting tool which compiles a malware with famous payload, and then the compiled maware can be executed on Linux , Windows , Mac and Android. **TheFatRat** Provides An Easy way to create Backdoors and Payload which can bypass most anti-virus.
+**TheFatRat** is an exploiting tool which compiles malware with famous payloads to be executed on Linux, Windows, Mac and Android. **TheFatRat** provides an easy way to create backdoors and payloads which can bypass most anti-viruses.

  ## Information
  This tool is for educational purpose only, usage of TheFatRat for attacking targets without prior mutual consent is illegal.
 Developers assume no liability and are not responsible for any misuse or damage cause by this program.

- ## Features !
+ ## Features!
- - Fully Automating MSFvenom & Metasploit.
+- Fully automating msfvenom & Metasploit.
-- Local or remote listener Generation.
+- Local or remote listener generation.
-- Easily Make Backdoor by category Operating System.
+- Easily make backdoor with categorized.
 - Generate payloads in Various formats.
 - Bypass anti-virus backdoors.
 - File pumper that you can use for increasing the size of your files.